 - 12:00 to 12:30 - Q&A - open forum for questions and discussion with presenters, chaired by Professor Alison Phipps.

-After a welcome from MIDEQ Director Professor Heaven Crawley, Professor Paul Cooke, Changing the Story Principal Investigator and MIDEQ Advisory Board member, will introduce Changing the Story.
+After a welcome from MIDEQ Director Professor Heaven Crawley, Professor Paul Cooke, Changing the Story Principal Investigator and MIDEQ Advisory Board member, introduced Changing the Story.

-In the first presentation, Mirla Pérez of the Universidad Central de Venezuela and Dr Katie Brown of the University of Exeter will present findings from the project Pensamiento y Libertad (Thought and Freedom), and other projects carried out by the Centro de Investigaciones Populares, about the impact that mass migration from Venezuela has had on the lives of young people, and the relationship between conflict and migration in the country.
-They will also talk about the ‘life stories’ metholodogy.
+Mirla Pérez of the Universidad Central de Venezuela and Dr Katie Brown of the University of Exeter presented findings from the project Pensamiento y Libertad (Thought and Freedom), and other projects carried out by the Centro de Investigaciones Populares, about the impact that mass migration from Venezuela has had on the lives of young people, and the relationship between conflict and migration in the country.
+They also explored the ‘life stories’ metholodogy.

-Dr Sreenath Nair (University of Lincoln) will then introduce the Tribal Education Methodology (TEM) project in Wayanad, Kerala, India, where multinational plantation companies and the movement of rich farmers to tribal lands has left indigenous communities landless and homeless, in lack of education and in poverty.
-The presentation will look at the ways in which art-based methodologies are used to address the development issues of Tribal communities, and how the South-led epistemologies and tribal cultural heritage have been integrated as powerful participatory tools to a develop TEM tool kit for sustainable curriculum for young people.
+Dr Sreenath Nair (University of Lincoln) introduced the Tribal Education Methodology (TEM) project in Wayanad, Kerala, India, where multinational plantation companies and the movement of rich farmers to tribal lands has left indigenous communities landless and homeless, in lack of education and in poverty.
+Dr Nair looked at the ways in which art-based methodologies are used to address the development issues of Tribal communities, and how the South-led epistemologies and tribal cultural heritage have been integrated as powerful participatory tools to a develop TEM tool kit for sustainable curriculum for young people.

-You can also follow MIDEQ on twitter on @MIDEQHub and Changing the Story on @Changing_story_
+You can follow MIDEQ on twitter on @MIDEQHub and Changing the Story on @Changing_story_